How is AI harming us?

 Oops!
 Something went wrong while submitting the form.

-What can I use the Governance Mapping data for?
+What can I use the AI Incident Tracker for?

 Limitations of the analysis and dataset

-The patterns and trends observed in the data should be taken as indicative and will need to be validated through further analysis.
+Therefore patterns and trends observed in the data should be taken as indicative and validated through further analysis.

 What's Next